Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

-\textit{Impact on low-mass WIMP search}.\textemdash This work enables us to estimate the potential sensitivity of an optimized dual-phase xenon TPC to low-mass WIMP interactions in the standard halo model~\cite{Lewin:1995rx}.
-The limit curves~(blue and red) are generated using the NEST2.3.11~\cite{nest2_3_11} with light and charge yield models matching this work.
-The search looks at both S1 and S2 channels with respective two-fold PMT coincidence requirement and 3 extracted-electron threshold.
-A background-free 92 kg year exposure~(same as LUX full exposure~\cite{run4fullexpo}) is assumed.
-Zero WIMP acceptance is enforced for recoil energy below 0.45~keV and 1.1~keV, corresponding to the lowest yield measurements of this work and \cite{LUXDD}, respectively.
-Greater than a factor of $\times7$ sensitivity improvement is achieved for WIMP mass $<4$~GeV/c$^2$.
-For tonne scale dark matter detectors, such as XENON1t~\cite{XENON:2020gfr}, PandaX-4T~\cite{PandaX:2022aac} and LZ~\cite{lz_tdr}, a careful study of detector accidental coincidence backgrounds will be required to enable S1 and S2 thresholds at this level.
-Leveraging the DPE effect~\cite{LUXdpe,LZdpe} will make the approach more feasible.
+\textit{Impact on WIMP search and beyond}.\textemdash This work allows us to estimate the potential sensitivity of an optimized dual-phase xenon TPC to low-mass WIMP interactions within the standard halo model~\cite{Lewin:1995rx}.
+Figure~\ref{fig:limit_curve} demonstrates the gain in sensitivity for low-mass WIMP dark matter, benefiting from the improvements in the calibration of signal yields presented here.
+The limit curves are generated using NEST2.3.11~\cite{nest2_3_11}, with light and charge yield models matching this work.
+The search includes both S1 and S2 channels, with a two-fold PMT coincidence requirement and a three extracted-electron threshold.
+A background-free 0.9~tonne-year exposure, equivalent to the LZ-SR1 exposure~\cite{LZ:2022lsv}, is assumed.
+Zero WIMP acceptance is enforced for recoil energies below 0.45~keV and 1.1~keV, corresponding to the lowest yield measurements of this work and~\cite{LUXDD}, respectively.
+Sensitivity improvements greater than a factor of $\times7$ are achieved for WIMP masses below 4~GeV/c$^2$.
+A thorough investigation of detector accidental coincidence backgrounds, combined with leveraging the double-PHE effect~\cite{LUXdpe,LZdpe}, is necessary to achieve S1 and S2 thresholds at this level.
+As xenon TPCs improve in sensitivity for dark matter detection, lowering the energy threshold toward the Solar Boron-8 neutrino floor becomes increasingly critical~\cite{XENON:2020gfr, PandaX:2022aac, XENON:2024ijk, PandaX:2024muv}.
+This work also broadens the application of dual-phase TPCs to other rare event searches, such as coherent elastic neutrino-nucleus scattering from reactor antineutrinos~\cite{RELICS:2024opj} and probing a potential nonzero neutrino magnetic moment~\cite{Scholberg:2005qs}.
+Additionally, achieving near-single-quantum sensitivity in both light and charge yields marks a significant technological milestone, offering deeper insights into noble liquid microphysics.